in bed with the government.

 The surprising history of laws that follow us into the bedroom.

 Governments have long weighed in on what happens behind closed doors.
-From laws governing contraception and sex education to restrictions on where people can legally have sex, lawmakers have spent centuries shaping some of our most personal decisions.
+From laws governing contraception and sex education to restrictions on where people can legally have sex, lawmakers have spent more than 150 years shaping some of our most personal decisions.

 While it might seem surprising that legislation has reached into the bedroom, it's hardly new.
-In fact, we've been in bed with the government since the Civil War, with laws regulating contraception and sexual behavior dating back more than a century.
+In the United States, lawmakers have been regulating intimacy since the 19th century.
+What began with obscenity laws and restrictions on contraception has evolved into debates over reproductive rights, sex education, and sexual wellness.

 Here's a look at some of the strangest, most controversial, and most consequential ways governments have tried to regulate sex throughout history.